betaflight/betaflight.com/docs/development/API/Dshot.md

 **The frame size is a whopping 10 byte - 80 bit and is transmitted with a baudrate of 115200.**

 All telemetry data is transmitted in this frame.
-I do not want to go into further detail about ESC telemetry since it is not really part of Dshot.
 Detailed specifications can be found in an [rcGroups thread](http://www.rcgroups.com/forums/showatt.php?attachmentid=8524039&d=1450424877).

 > This way of querying is pretty much outdated and too slow to do anything meaningful - except if you are interested in the current draw directly at the ESC.